Saityi/a-tour-of-standard-ml/README.md

 ```
 ---

-In Standard ML, structures expose all of their contents, but what is exported may be controlled by defining a signature for the structure.
+In Standard ML, modules expose all of their contents, but what is exported may be controlled by defining a signature for the module.

 ```sml
 (* signatures.sml *)